akabe1/upnp-bhunter/README.md

 UPnP BHunter provides a nice ;) three-step hunting console:
 1. UPnP Discovery (definition of target IP address version and discovery of active UPnP via SSDP protocol)
 2. UPnP Selection (selection of the found UPnP service)
-3. UPnP Attack (extraction of the found UPnP SOAP requests).
+3. UPnP Attack (extraction of the found UPnP SOAP, Subscribe and Presentation requests).

 The tutorial below explain, better than so many words, how to use the plugin: